rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/exchanges

-   Doing a GET on this endpoint will return a list of which exchanges are currently setup for the logged in user.
+   Doing a GET on this endpoint will return a list of which exchanges are currently setup for the logged in user and with which names.

    **Example Request**: